-Join Uli Staiger for an in-depth discussion in this video Painting steam, part of Up and Running with 3D in Photoshop CS5 Extended.
+Join Uli Staiger for an in-depth discussion in this video Painting steam, part of Learning Photoshop CS5 Extended: 3D.

 If I look at the image, if I look at the water, I have no idea if this is cold water or hot water.
 Knowing this would help me understand the image because if it's cold water, it's probably seawater, and if it's hot water, it's the water coming from the faucet.
 And since we see that already, that the water comes in from the faucet, it would be a smart idea to just bring in some steam.
 Steam can be painted in but if I look at the surface, at the water surface, then I think it would be a very good idea to darken it because if we darkened it, we have a bigger contrast between the water surface and the steam.